PRESENTATION

 The time needed to fully characterize your interaction depends on your biological system, experimental strategy, optimization process, and potential challenges.
 The duration can range from a few days to several weeks.

-Below are estimates for traditional methods:
+Below are estimated time requirements for traditional steps:

-• Startup sequence: 20 to 30 minutes.
+- Starting sequence: 20 to 30 minutes.

-• pH scouting before amine coupling immobilization: 30 to 60 minutes per ligand sample.
+- Immobilization scouting: 30 to 60 minutes per ligand sample.

-• Immobilization by amine coupling: 45 to 60 minutes per sample.
+- Immobilization by amine coupling: 45 to 60 minutes per sample.

-• Secondary capture: 20 to 30 minutes per sample.
+- Secondary capture: 20 to 30 minutes per sample.

-• Stop sequence: 30 minutes.
+- Cleaning and Stop sequence: 30 minutes.

 COMPUTING

-• The platform provides computers dedicated to controlling each instrument, implementing experiments, acquiring and recording data, and conducting data analysis.
+- The platform provides computers dedicated to controlling each instrument, implementing experiments, acquiring and recording data, and conducting data analysis.

-• All computers are equipped with regularly updated software essential for data monitoring and analysis.
+- All computers are equipped with regularly updated software essential for data monitoring and analysis.

 ACKNOWLEDGEMENTS, PUBLICATIONS, AND VALORIZATION